shettysach/shettysach.github.io/markdown/01_projects.md

 ![demo](https://raw.githubusercontent.com/shettysach/Kannada-Handwriting-Calculator/refs/heads/main/assets/Demo.gif)

-- A calculator that uses handwritten Kannada digits and operators to calculate the result, using contour detection and CNN/ConvNet/Convolutional Neural Network model prediction.
+- A calculator that uses handwritten Kannada digits and operators to calculate the result, using contour detection and CNN/ConvNet/Convolutional Neural Network model prediction
-- PyTorch is used to create, train and load the state of the neural network model used for predictions.
+- PyTorch is used to create, train and load the state of the neural network model used for predictions
-- The CNN is trained on Kannada MNIST.
+- The CNN is trained on Kannada MNIST
-- OpenCV and Pillow (PIL) are used to read input from the GUI canvas and to obtain contours for individual digits/operators.
+- OpenCV and Pillow (PIL) are used to read input from the GUI canvas and to obtain contours for individual digits/operators
-- CustomTKinter is used to provide the GUI.
+- CustomTKinter is used to provide the GUI
-- The individual digits/operators are detected and their most probable target classes are predicted.
+- The individual digits/operators are detected and their most probable target classes are predicted
-- The predictions are combined into a string and evaluated to get the result.
+- The predictions are combined into a string and evaluated to get the result

 ### Languages: